RX2Solutions/RX2Solutions.github.io/_posts/2025-06-09-When Founders Run HR.md

 <h1>When Founders Run HR: What Gets Missed?</h1>

-In the beginning, founders do it all: build the product, pitch the vision, raise capital, and, somewhere along the way, become HR. <!--more-->
+In the beginning, founders do it all: build the product, pitch the vision, raise capital, and, somewhere along the way, become HR.

 It’s a natural part of the startup lifecycle.
-But here’s the truth no one tells you early enough: key things get missed when HR is squeezed into a founder’s already overflowing plate.
+But here’s the truth no one tells you early enough: key things get missed when HR is squeezed <!--more-->into a founder’s already overflowing plate.
 Over time, those blind spots don’t just appear in process; they show up in people, performance, and retention.

 <BR>